 About Dr. Kristin Neff

-Kristin studied communications as an undergraduate at the University of California at Los Angeles.
-She did her graduate work at University of California at Berkeley, studying moral development with Dr. Elliot Turiel.
-Her dissertation research was conducted in Mysore, India, where she examined children’s moral reasoning.
-She then spent two years of post-doctoral study with Dr. Susan Harter at Denver University, studying issues of authenticity and self-concept development.
-She is currently an Associate Professor at the University of Texas at Austin.
+Kristin Neff received her doctorate from the University of California at Berkeley, studying moral development.
+She did two years of postdoctoral study at the University of Denver studying self-concept development.
+She is currently an Associate Professor of Educational Psychology at the University of Texas at Austin.

-During Kristin’s last year of graduate school she became interested in Buddhism, and has been practicing meditation in the Insight Meditation tradition ever since.
+During Kristin’s last year of graduate school she became interested in Buddhism and has been practicing meditation in the Insight Meditation tradition ever since.
 While doing her post-doctoral work she decided to conduct research on self-compassion – a central construct in Buddhist psychology and one that had not yet been examined empirically.
 Kristin is a pioneer in the field of self-compassion research, creating a scale to measure the construct over fifteen years ago.
 In addition to writing numerous academic articles and book chapters on the topic, she is author of the book Self-Compassion: The Proven Power of Being Kind to Yourself, and in June 2021 she will be releasing her new book Fierce Self-Compassion: How Women Can Harness Kindness to Speak Up, Claim Their Power and Thrive.